MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/whats-new/2021/07/devtools.md

    Defining User-Agent Client Hints for a custom device in **Settings**
 :::image-end:::

-To define User-Agent Client Hints for a custom device by using the **Network conditions** tool:
+To override User-Agent Client Hints for the current page by using the **Network conditions** tool:
 1. In **DevTools**, select the **Network conditions** tool.
 You might need to select **More Tools** (+) and then select **Network conditions**.
 1. In the **User agent** row, clear the **Use browser default** checkbox.
 1. Expand the **User agent client hints** section.